Dave Marsh

 Review by Dave Marsh, Creem, November 1972

-On a great night, the Band grab and mesmerize, so that neither your eyes nor your thoughts can be on anything else.
+ON A GREAT NIGHT, the Band grab and mesmerize, so that neither your eyes nor your thoughts can be on anything else.
 It helps that ...

-Band, The: The Weight: The Band's Anthology
+The Band: The Weight: The Band's Anthology

-Review by Dave Marsh, Boston Phoenix, 1978
+Review by Dave Marsh, The Boston Phoenix, 1978

 IT'S NOT HARD to understand the release of Anthology, the second repackaging of Band material in two years.
 The group made only eight albums (one ...

-Band, The, Bob Dylan: Bob Dylan: Bob Dylan and the Hawks Live At Albert Hall, 1966
+The Band, Bob Dylan: Bob Dylan: Bob Dylan and the Hawks Live At Albert Hall, 1966

 Review by Dave Marsh, Creem, June 1971